 Advocacy continued to be a key CAP activity in the 1980s.
 At the same time, the CAP presses rolled; several publications were born during this decade.
 Both publishing and advocacy have increased the footprint, influence, and standing of the organization since that time.

 After a decade of publishing firsts, the CAP cemented itself in the digital space in the 1990s.
 Highlighted by the launch of cap.org, the CAP’s Information Services Strategic Plan changed the way the organization communicated with its members and the world.
 During this decade, the CAP also saw significant growth and accomplishment in its accreditation programs.

 Securely in the digital age, the CAP has used the new century to look ahead.
-The Laboratory Accreditation Program underwent expansive improvements while the organization as a whole dived into significant initiatives to advance the specialty and to reinvigorate the brand.
+The Laboratory Accreditation Program underwent expansive improvements while the organization as a whole undertook significant initiatives to advance the specialty and reinvigorate the brand.

 The See, Test & Treat® program was introduced early in the century, and in the years since it has provided thousands of underserved women with preventative screenings and educational information to help them maintain good health.